Dionysiaca: Contents

 Zeus rescues Dionysus from the fire and sews him into his thigh until he is ready to be born.
 Hermes receives baby Dionysus after birth and carries him to the daughters of Lamos, river nymphs, until Hera drives them mad.
 Hermes then gives the boy to Ino and she places him under the care of her attendant Mystis, who teaches him the rites of the mysteries.
 Hera finds out the whereabouts of Dionysus, but Hermes reaches him before she does and transfers him to the care of Rhea.
 Dionysus grows up in the mountains of Lydia where he learns to hunt and to dominate beasts.
 His early pursuits make his mother Semele proud.
 In the meantime a mad Ino wanders in the hills until Apollo takes pity on her and restores her sanity.
-Ino's household mourns for her disappearance, while his husband Athamas marries Themisto.
+Ino's household mourns for her disappearance, while her husband Athamas marries Themisto.